de-odex/ctpp-/README.md

-# ctpp!
+# pp!catch
-ctpp! is a pp calculator for the osu!catch gamemode.
-Uses the beatmap's .osu file to calculate.
+pp!catch is a pp calculator for the osu!catch gamemode.
+Uses the beatmap's ID (not the beatmapset) to calculate.

-Based on formulas from [osu!performance](https://github.com/ppy/osu-performance) and file reading from [oppai](https://github.com/Francesco149/oppai)
+Based on formulas from [osu!performance](https://github.com/ppy/osu-performance) and the [api](https://github.com/ppy/osu-api/wiki)

 ## Quickstart
-Just run the .py file to use the calculator.
+Just run the .pyw file to use the calculator.

-WIP
+## Developing
+* mods support
+* search by name (maybe not >.>)
+* better UI